TempleTXHomes Taylor Dasch · EG Realty Talk to Taylor

 The Honest Warning

-Effective rate: ~2.18%.
-On a $300K home, that’s $6,540/year ($545/month).
+Use roughly 2% of assessed value as a planning number, then verify the parcel at Bell CAD because city, ISD, county, college district, exemptions, and appraisal all change the bill.
 Texas trades income tax for property tax.
 Budget for it.
 The homestead exemption helps—file immediately after closing.
 It’s not automatic and saves you $400–$800/year depending on school district.

 Chapter X — Local Context